 In the case of the GNSO, policy development processes and in particular the GNSO Policy Development Process (PDP) enshrines this concept of a robust MSM and to that end the following Principles apply.

-B. Principles that apply to Policy & Implementation
+B. Principles / Requirements that apply to Policy & Implementation

 Both GNSO Policy and Implementation processes must be based on the ICANN Multistakeholder Model.
 To ensure this, the following Principles are proposed: